Industrial Energy Consumers of Pennsylvania

 IECPA is a trade organization formed in 1982 by large, energy-intensive customers with one or more facilities in the Commonwealth of Pennsylvania.
 IECPA regularly monitors Public Utility Commission (PUC) activities, participates in the PUC regulatory process, and participates in the legislative process at the General Assembly on matters impacting large energy users.

 IECPA plays a critical role in shaping energy policy in the Commonwealth of Pennsylvania for all consumers, especially large energy-intensive businesses and industry.
-IECPA is the recognized voice of large energy consumers in Pennsylvania and played a critical role in the restructuring of both the electric and natural gas industries as well as the enactment of distribution system improvement legislation (DSIC).
+IECPA is the recognized voice of large energy consumers in Pennsylvania and played a critical role in the restructuring of both the electric and natural gas industries.

 IECPA supports and promotes competitive energy markets and regulatory structures that facilitate consumers’ use of these markets.
 Where competitive supply conditions do not exist, IECPA supports regulated monopoly service rates that are based on cost of service principles that reflect the embedded costs of serving individual customer classes.